Fairfax suggests Gov. Northam could be behind leaked sexual assault allegation

 Fairfax's extraordinary comments came as Northam faces a torrent of pressure from both Democrats and Republicans to resign, after a now-infamous yearbook photo surfaced showing someone in blackface and someone in a KKK costume on Northam's 1984 medical school yearbook page.

-In a post published on the right-wing website Big League Politics on Sunday night, a woman accused a politician fitting Fairfax's description of sexually assaulting her in a hotel room during the Democratic National Convention in 2004.
-In a statement Monday, Fairfax denied assaulting anyone, but acknowledged having a consensual encounter with the woman at the convention.
+In a post published on the right-wing website Big League Politics on Sunday night, a woman accused a politician fitting Fairfax's description of sexually assaulting her in a hotel room during the Democratic National Convention in Boston in 2004.
+In a statement Monday, Fairfax denied assaulting anyone, but acknowledged having a consensual encounter with the woman.

-Collective PAC, which says on its website that it "working to fix the challenge of African American underrepresentation in elected seats of power throughout our nation," issued a statement on Monday charging it had "learned through various sources that Governor Northam's team and advisors have now decided to start attacking Lt.
+The Collective Political Action Committee (PAC), which says on its website that it "working to fix the challenge of African American underrepresentation in elected seats of power throughout our nation," issued a statement on Monday charging it had "learned through various sources that Governor Northam's team and advisors have now decided to start attacking Lt.
 Governor Justin Fairfax by spreading lies to reporters and state leaders in an attempt to quell support for the Lt.
 Governor as Governor Northam's impending successor should he resign."

 Asked about the statement by the political action committee, which has supported Fairfax in the past, Fairfax did not dispute that Northam's team could be responsible.